-The cross sections for the cases ($\gamma \bar q$ and inverse configurations $q \gamma $, $\bar q \gamma $) we can get by analogous way.
-Now we calculate the cross section of process (\ref{hh-mumu}) using the so-called {\it leading logarithms} (LL) approximation.
+The cross sections for the cases involving $\gamma \bar q$ and the inverse configurations ($q \gamma $, $\bar q \gamma $) can be obtained in an analogous manner.
+Next, we calculate the cross section of process (\ref{hh-mumu}) using the so-called {\it leading logarithm} (LL) approximation.